rajvirajurkar/KeyValueProject/README.txt

       java -jar target/keyvaluestore-1.0.jar
 ========================================================================================
 Running CLI :
   1. KVStore_cli.py is script to run CLI.
-It is build on python 3, so make sure you have python3 installed.
+     It is built on python 3, so make sure you installed python3 and install "requests" package for python3 Follow - https://realpython.com/installing-python/ for installing python3
+     Follow - https://docs.python.org/3/installing/index.html for installing "requests" package
+     Note: "requests" is used to make get and put calls.
   2. Run following command to run CLI python3 KVStore_cli.py
   3. It prompt for following options